Lucas & Danielle

 Being an adult has its advantages…

-Danielle Rowson is hoping to pick up the pieces and build a new life for herself and her daughter in Vermont.
+Danielle Rowson is hoping to pick up the pieces or her shattered life by relocating herself and her daughter to Vermont.
 Winding up in a ditch in the middle of a blizzard isn’t part of the plan—and neither is the kind, sexy rescuer whose strong hands pull them to safety.

-Lucas has been a little kid, a big kid and now an adult—and he discovers that adulting has more than one advantage.
-Especially when it comes to sharing with Dani and Savannah the one thing that’s his and his alone: his love.
+Lucas has been a little kid, a big kid and now an adult—and he discovers that adulting has more than one advantage, especially when it comes to sharing with Dani and Savannah the one thing that’s his and his alone: his heart.

 Till There Was You